Nelly Karim: The 2020s

+In 2020 She played a lead role alongside Asser Yassin in the tv series Meet Wesh (100 faces).
+The tv series achieved huge success.

 The comedy series Rose and Layla was released in January 2024, pairing Karim with Yousra in their first project together as a pair of hapless detectives.

 In March 2025, Karim starred in the Ramadan series My Sisters (Ekhwaty).
 Directed by Mohamed Shaker Khodeir, and written by Mohab Tarek, the 15-episode murder mystery series reunites Karim with Ruby, her Women’s Prison co-star, alongside Gehan El-Shamashergy and Kinda Alloush.
+She also co-starred in the 2025 coming-of-age drama Happy Birthday, Egypt's entry for Best International Feature Film at the 98th Academy Awards.
+Later that year, she appeared in Stories, an Egyptian family drama starring Amir El-Masry and helmed by Abu Bakr Shawky.
+The film premiered at the Tallinn Black Nights Film Festival and went on to win the Golden Tanit for Best Film at the Carthage Film Festival in December.
+Stories is set to appear in cinemas in June 2026 across the Arab market.

-In the summer of that year, she took on a lead role in Wedding Party (Brovet Farah), Amira Diab's directorial debut.
-As of October 2025, the film was in post production.
-In 2025 she also co-starred in the coming-of-age drama Happy Birthday, Egypt's entry for Best International Feature Film at the 98th Academy Awards.
+In the summer of 2025, she filmed the romantic comedy, Wedding Party (Brovet Farah), Amira Diab's feature directorial debut.
+The film is set for a summer 2026 release.

 Personal life

 Married young and a first-time mother at age 18, Karim has two sons from her first marriage.
-She married her second husband Hani Abuelnaga in 2004 and has two daughters from that marriage.
+She married her second husband, Hani Abuelnaga, in 2004 with whom she has two daughters, Celia and Talia.
 The couple divorced in 2015.
 In August 2021, she married squash player Hisham Mohd Ashour.
 Their marriage ended in divorce in 2024.
 She has an older brother, Ashraf, a doctor who migrated to the United States.